ramissakhan/Personal-Repository/README.md

 Hi, I'm Ramissa!
-🎓 Junior at Union College, studying Computer Science & Math 🔭 Aspiring Software Developer focusing on User Interface & Data Science
+🎓 Junior at Union College, studying Computer Science & Math 🔭 Aspiring Software Developer focusing on User Interface & Machine Learning

 I love tackling real-world problems through data analysis and making that data easier to comprehend through UI.
 Currently, I'm focusing on building machine learning models and diving deeper into data science and UI.
 I’m looking to leverage and grow my skills in an internship where I can contribute to exciting projects and learn from industry professionals- got any leads?
 Let me know!